Suing For Personal Injuries Caused by a Bar Fight in Charlotte

 Charlotte NC Personal Injury—Premises Liability in Charlotte

 Under North Carolina law, anyone who enters the premises of a store or tavern as a customer during business hours is a “business invitee.”
 Under the law, an owner owes a duty to exercise ordinary care to maintain his premises in such a condition that it may be used safely by business invitees.
-In general, a tavern owner is not liable for injuries to business invitees which result from the intentional or criminal acts of third persons.
+In general, a tavern owner is not liable for injuries to business invitees that result from the intentional or criminal acts of third persons.

 But, there are some circumstances where a tavern owner WILL be held liable for the criminal acts.
 Those circumstances include: